Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 - Verify that the number changes by clicking on the arrow < and >.
     - By clicking the button marked > the number is incremented.
     - By clicking the button marked > and then the button marked < the number is unchanged.
-    - By clicking the button marked <, then click it one more time the number is still 0.
+    - The number shall never be less than 0.
 - Verify that the reset button restart with the number 0.
 - Verify that the URL code match with the business signed in.
 - Verify that the edit icon link works.